Political Violence Preparedness That Works!

 • Level up your safety and security.

 Brian Duff is the founder of Mind4Survival, a former Army Ranger, international security advisor, and longtime paramedic.
-Through his podcast, his best selling book, and website, Brian helps people build real-world preparedness skills without fear-based hype.
+Through his podcast, his best selling Mind 4 Survival book, preparedness lectures, and website, Brian helps people build real-world preparedness, mindset, and situational awareness skills without fear-based hype.

 Join Mind4Survival